swiftlang/swift-evolution/visions/swift-testing.md

 Often, expectation APIs do not preserve raw expression values when reporting a failure, and instead generate a string representation of those values for reporting purposes.
-Although a string representation is often sufficient, failure presentation could be improved if an expectation API were able to keep values of certain, known data types.
+Although a string representation is often sufficient, failure presentation could be improved if an expectation were able to keep values of certain, known data types.

 As an example, imagine a hypothetical expectation API call `ExpectEqual(image.height, 100)`, where `image` is a value of some well-known graphical image type `UILibrary.Image`.
-Since this uses a known data type, the expectation API could potentially keep `image` upon failure and include it in test results, and then an IDE or other tool could present the image graphically for easier diagnosis.
+Since this uses a known data type, the expectation could potentially keep `image` upon failure and include it in test results, and then an IDE or other tool could present the image graphically for easier diagnosis.
 This capability could be extensible and cross-platform by using a protocol to describe how to convert arbitrary values into one of the testing library’s known data types, delivering much richer expectation results presentation for commonly-used types.